February 17, 2025

 Take direct responsibility through BVCM

-The BVCM is an effective way for companies to take immediate responsibility for their carbon footprint beyond direct emission reductions.
-The methodology is available to all, including companies that have not joined SBTi.
-By combining internal actions with external climate projects, you can both strengthen your climate work and improve your credibility with customers and investors, while contributing to the Paris Agreement's 1.5°C target.
+BVCM is an effective way for companies to take immediate responsibility for their climate footprint beyond direct emission reductions.
+The method is available to everyone, even companies that have not joined SBTi.
+By combining internal measures with external climate projects, you can both strengthen your climate work and improve your credibility with customers and investors, while contributing to the Paris Agreement's 1.5°C target.
 Here and now.

-Studies from Ecosystem Marketplace, MSCI (formerly Trove) and Sylveraa company specializing in providing data and analysis on carbon reduction projects, show that companies that invest in climate projects through the purchase of carbon credits reduce their emissions faster than those that do not.
-So BVCM can help you on your way to reaching your net-zero targets according to your set plan.
+Studies from Ecosystem Marketplace, MSCI (formerly Trove) and Sylvera, a company that specializes in providing data and analysis on carbon reduction projects, show that companies that invest in climate projects through the purchase of carbon credits reduce their emissions faster than those who do not.
+BVCM can thus help you on the way to reaching your net-zero goals according to your set plan.
 Or maybe even faster?

 Sources: